warrenguy/sinatra-rate-limiter/README.md

-N.B. in the last example, be aware that the more specific rate limits do not override any rate limit already defined during route processing, and the global rate limit will apply additionally.
-If you call `rate_limit` more than once with the same (or no) name, it will be double counted.
+N.B. in the last example, be aware that the more specific rate limits do not override any rate limit already defined during route processing, and the first rate limit specified in `before` will apply additionally.
+If you call `rate_limit` more than once with the same (or no) bucket name, the request will be double counted in that bucket.

 ## Configuration